VTEX Design System

 A Statement is an abstract component that has a "subject", a list of possible "verbs" and "objects", and is used inside components like the Filter Bar and the Conditions Builder.

-Conditions builder
+Conditions Builder

 Conditions are statements that have boolean relationships.
 They are often seen being used in things liks filters, but also in more complex applications like IF-THEN programmable logics.